Sense-Studios/VirtualMixerProject-depricated/docs/How does this work.md

 ```

-Note that the BPM can control multiple mixers at once, if you dow't want that.
+Note that the BPM can control multiple mixers at once if you don't want that.
 Below you'll find a breakdown of all the Modules that are sort or less available.

 ### The Renderer
 It loads all components, it builds the shaders and starts rendering them.